frankamato7/ai-automation-roadmap-modules/README.md

 (You can compress/trim as you go, but this is a solid starting shape.)

 Going forward, at the end of each session we’ll just add/update bullets in these sections rather than maintaining a separate doc.

+### OpenAI API + Summarizer Tool
+- Installed and configured openai + python-dotenv
+- Created .env and secured your Project API Key
+- Built and tested a warm-up script (hello_llm.py)
+- Created a reusable OpenAI client helper (client.py)
+- Implemented your first Python LLM tool (summarizer.py)
+- Built a CLI interface to test the tool
+- Added robust error handling for quota issues
+- Verified end-to-end functional structure of an AI tool